SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Conclusion

 \section{Conclusion}

 As LLMs increasingly serve as judges in many applications, ensuring their reliability is paramount.
-In this work, we presented \textsc{Scope}, a framework that provides rigorous statistical guarantees for LLM-based pairwise evaluation.
-By neutralizing judges preference bias via our proposed BPE uncertainty estimator and enabling selective evaluation at a user-specified target risk level, \textsc{Scope} produces judgments that come with finite-sample guarantees on the accepted set.
-Across multiple benchmarks and model scales, our results show that BPE improves calibration and discrimination, and that \textsc{Scope} uses these signals to accept more judgments while meeting the desired risk level.
-More broadly, our results suggest that combining bias-neutral uncertainty estimation with conformal risk control provides a promising foundation for trustworthy automated evaluation at scale.
-We hope \textsc{Scope} and BPE help move LLM-based judging from heuristic practice to statistically grounded evaluation protocols as it becomes increasingly central to model development and governance.

-Looking forward, our framework opens several promising directions.
-Extending selective guarantees beyond binary pairwise settings to richer evaluation paradigms, such as multi-response ranking, rubric-based scoring, or interactive critique, would further broaden the applicability of reliable LLM judges.
-In addition, adapting uncertainty estimators such as BPE to fully black-box evaluator settings remains an important challenge for real-world deployment.
-More broadly, we believe that incorporating statistical reliability constraints into automated evaluation pipelines will be essential as LLM-based judges are increasingly used not only for benchmarking, but also for alignment, reinforcement learning, and high-stakes decision support.
+In this work, we presented \textsc{Scope}, a framework that provides rigorous statistical guarantees for LLM-based pairwise evaluation by neutralizing judges' preference bias via our proposed BPE uncertainty estimator and enabling selective evaluation at a user-specified target risk level.
+Across multiple benchmarks and model scales, BPE improves calibration and discrimination, and \textsc{Scope} uses these signals to accept more judgments while meeting the desired risk level, suggesting that combining bias-neutral uncertainty estimation with conformal risk control provides a promising foundation for trustworthy automated evaluation at scale.
+Crucially, this calibration deploys as a drop-in layer on top of any existing judge without retraining, exposing a single user-tunable knob $\alpha$ that trades coverage against the certified error rate.
+Looking forward, extending selective guarantees beyond binary pairwise settings to richer paradigms such as multi-response ranking, rubric-based scoring, or interactive critique would broaden applicability, while adapting BPE to fully black-box evaluator settings remains an important challenge for real-world deployment.
+From RLHF reward modeling to leaderboard rankings, certified abstention provides the accountability layer that purely heuristic judges cannot.
 Ultimately, we view \textsc{Scope} as a step toward principled and trustworthy evaluator systems that can support the next generation of scalable and accountable model assessment.